 Scotiabank’s global footprint means their AI models need to be more adaptable than those built for a single market.
 That constraint is producing some interesting technical approaches to cross-market financial AI.

-National Bank is proving that you do not need to be the biggest to be innovative with AI.
+National Bank is proving that you do not need to be the biggest to build useful AI.
 Their digital banking platform has been recognized for its user experience, and AI plays a growing role in how they personalize services for clients.

 Their focus on Quebec’s market gives them a unique advantage: deep knowledge of a specific customer base combined with AI tools that can optimize for that focus.